 Make A DNA Model Out Of Candy

 My son’s a sweet person… it must be in his DNA.
 Our yellow lab puppy digs holes… it must be in her DNA.
 After building our candy DNA model for our edible science series and having a simple conversation about DNA, my son’s little DNA jokes didn’t quit.
-DNA is fascinating and making it out of candy is just as fascinating according to my kid.
-The science you can eat too!
+DNA is fascinating, and making it out of candy is just as fascinating, according to my kid!

 If you have some extra candy laying around or want to pick up a few bags for a group biology project, building a candy DNA model with the kids is a great hands-on science activity.

-DNA stands for deoxyribonucleic acid and is made up of molecules called nucleotides.
+DNA stands for deoxyribonucleic acid and it is made up of molecules called nucleotides.
 Each nucleotide contains a phosphate group, a sugar group and a nitrogen base.